Anri-Lombard/Data-Enhancing-Tagger/README.md

 # Usage
 1. Clone and start applications.
+2. Run:
 ```
 git clone https://github.com/Anri-Lombard/Data-Enhancing-Tagger.git
 docker-compose up
 ```
-But Docker is not working, so for now:
+But if you do not have docker installed:
 ```
 cd client
 npm i && npm start